Silobreaker/MaltegoDocumentation/index.md

 ## Association/relation Transforms

 Silobreaker indexes millions of documents and searches these to find mentions of _entities_.
 Our Maltego transforms use our API to find entities that are related to your input.
 An entity is _related_ to another when mentioned in the same context.
-If you need more information about how this relation was extracted, you can [investigate the relation](#investigating-relations).
+If you need more information about how a relation is extracted you can [investigate it](#investigating-relations).

+All transforms described below will adhere to the following pattern:
+> `Input Entity Type` &rarr; `Output Entity Type`

+> Transform description as written in Maltego

+To the left of the arrow will be the input to the transform i.e., an entity on the canvas in Maltego.
+To the right of the arrow is the resulting entity type of the transform.

 ### General Transforms